A scrappy newscast in Kyiv aimed at Russians counters Putin's propaganda machine

 Editor Rybalchenko says the hate mail from viewers who accuse them of lying has made her think about giving up at times.
 But she takes heart from the larger number of comments now coming from the other side.

-"Many people write us from Moscow, from (Saint Petersburg), from Volgograd, and they write that 'we are in Russia but we believe that you are right and the Ukrainians will win this war.' "
+"Many people write us from Moscow, from [St. Petersburg], from Volgograd, and they write that 'we are in Russia but we believe that you are right and the Ukrainians will win this war.' "

 This war won't end in Ukraine, says Ponomarev.
 It will end in Moscow.